10 Essential Components of a Business Plan and How to Write Them

 In other words, it highlights where the company aims to go in the future and the positive change it hopes to make in the world within its lifetime.

 A vision statement is not bound by your current capabilities and resources, and can hence be more ambitious.
+Think of a clear inspirational goal that will provide a benchmark for the company’s decisions and direction.
 A great way to start writing it is to ask yourself “if money wasn’t an issue, how would my company be and how would its existence help society?”

 2. Company description